-As a result, homeowners may consider splitting their budget between the function and appearance of the room—opting to wait to address maintenance problems until making esthetic updates to the area.
+As a result, homeowners may consider splitting their budget between the function and appearance of the room.
+Then, they’ll wait to address maintenance problems until making esthetic updates to the area.

 A homeowner may have redone the living room ten years ago, but those beige walls now make their stomach churn.
-So, they may be looking to take on a remodel project simply to bring their home in line with current interior design trends.
-In many cases, this is a small remodeling job, so the budget can be focused on paint, furnishings, or other decorative materials.
+They may be looking to take on a remodel project simply to bring their home up to date.
+In many cases, this is a small job, so the budget can focus on paint, furnishings, or other decorative materials.